Edgar-Vargas/Edgar-Vargas/README.md

 -->

 Hello, my name is Edgar and I am a new software developer.
 I am currently learning javascript.
-I enjoy watching movies/TV shows and working out.
+I enjoy watching movies/TV shows and coding on my free time.